LogoLogo

 }

-• Currently, you can't use the store credit to buy subscription products, pre-order products, or products on backorder.
+• You can't use the store credit to buy subscription products, pre-order products, or products on backorder.
 Additionally, you can't link more than one store credit source to an order, as multiple secondary sources are not currently supported.

 Elements prerequisites